Cost of Attendance

 Work-Study and Student Employment

-Some students receiving financial aid qualify for federal work-study, a federal program that subsidizes term-time jobs.
+Some students receiving financial aid qualify for federal work-study.
+Federal work-study is a federal aid program that provides part-time employment while you are enrolled in school to help pay your educational expenses.
 Students interested in participating in the America Reads program MUST have a federal work-study award.

 Income from a student’s work-study or employment can be used to pay for any out-of-pocket expenses that may be incurred.
 Students may also elect to use their work-study earnings toward any balances due on their Student Accounts.